Image: Detail | Stained glass of Saint Crescentia Hoess | photo by GFreihalter

 Conditions improved four years later when a new superior was elected who realized her virtue.
 Crescentia herself was appointed mistress of novices.
 She so won the love and respect of the sisters that, upon the death of the superior, Crescentia was unanimously elected to that position.
 Under her, the financial state of the convent improved and her reputation in spiritual matters spread.
 She was soon being consulted by princes and princesses; bishops and cardinals too sought her advice.
 And yet, a true daughter of Francis, she remained ever humble.

 Bodily afflictions and pain were always with her.
 First it was headaches and toothaches.
 Then she lost the ability to walk, her hands and feet gradually becoming so crippled that her body curled up into a fetal position.
 In the spirit of Francis she cried out, “Oh, you bodily members, praise God that he has given you the capacity to suffer.”
 Despite her sufferings she was filled with peace and joy as she died on Easter Sunday in 1744.

 She was beatified in 1900 and canonized by Pope John Paul II in 2001.
-The Liturgical Feast Day for Saint Crescentia Hoess is April 5.
+The liturgical feast of Saint Crescentia Hoess is celebrated on June 15.

 Although she grew up in poverty and willingly embraced it in her vocation, Crescentia had a good head for business.
 Under her able administration, her convent regained financial stability.
 Too often, we think of good money management as, at best, a less-than-holy gift.
 But Crescentia was wise enough to balance her worldly skills with such acumen in spiritual matters that heads of State and Church both sought her advice.